-(a) the lead in air limit value of loo μg/Nm of air, time weighted average over 40 hours per week, shall apply, related to an individual worker or to a specific workplace.
-TEXT PROPOSED BY THE COMMISSION OF THE EUROPEAN COMMUNITIES
+Member States shall ensure that with effect from 1 January 1985: (a) the lead in air limit value of 100 μg/Nm of air, time weighted average over 40 hours per week,

-- (b) the following biological limit values for workers, with the exception of workers of child bearing capacity, shall apply:

-- individual PbB levels,

-60 μg Pb/100 ml blood,

-individual ALAU levels,
+- shall apply, related to an individual worker or to a specific workplace. - (b) the following biological limit values for workers shall apply: (nine words deleted) - individual PbB levels, 45 ug Pb/100 ml blood, - individual ALAU levels, 6 mg/ litre urine.

-- 12 mc/litre urine.

-- Where the limit values laid down in Article 8 cannot be achieved by 1 January 1985, the Commission may, on a properly reasoned request from a Member State, extend this time limit until 1 January 1989 in respect of certain industrial activities of categories of workers. - 2.
-In this case the following limit values shall apply with effect from 1 Januar, 1985: - lead in gir limit value of 150 ug/Nm of air, time weighted average over 40 hours per week, - biological limit values for workers, with the exception of workers of child bearing capacity: - individual PbB levels, 70 ug/ Bb/100 ml blood, - individual ALAU levels, 15 mg/ litro urine. - 3.
+- Where the limit values laid down in Article 8 cannot be achieved by 1 January 1985, the Commission may, on a properly reasoned request from a Member State, extend this time limit until 1 January 1989 in respect of certain industrial activities of categories of workers. - In this case the following limit values shall apply with effect from 1 January 1985: - lead in air limit value of 150 ug/Nm of air, time weighted average over 40 hours per week, - biological limit values for workers with the exception of workers of child-bearing capacity: - individual PbB levels, 70 μg/ Pb/100 ml blood - individual ALAU levels, 15 mg/ litre urine. - 3.
 A list of industrial activities to which the provisions of this Article may apply is given for guidance purposes in Annex 3.